IBM-Bluemix-Docs/third-party/software-checklist.md

 | ☐ Assign team access | With the correct access assigned, members of your team can help onboard your software. | {{site.data.keyword.cloud_notm}} console |
 {: caption="Table 1.
 Getting started tasks for selling software" caption-side="top"}

-For more information about each task, see [Getting started with the software onboarding process](/docs/third-party?topic=third-party-sw-getting-started).
+For more information about each task, see [Getting started with software](/docs/third-party?topic=third-party-sw-getting-started).

 ## Define your software details
 {: #sw-details-checklist}